-The SPEAKER: Order!
-The Premier will come to order.
-Leader of the House!
-The member for Brighton knows full well how to raise a point of order: without extrapolation.
-The minister will cease attacking the opposition in his minsters statement.
+The SPEAKER: The member for Brighton knows full well how to raise a point of order: without extrapolation.
+The minister will cease attacking the opposition in his ministers statement.

 Nick STAIKOS: Well, Bridget's job is safe.
 Our focus is squarely on helping with the cost of living and putting -